cloudspannerecosystem/spanner-schema-diff-tool/README.md

     are created _after_ their parents, and indexes are created _after_ the table being indexed.

+*   The tool relies on the expressions in `CHECK` constraints and generated columns being valid - it itself does noy understand SQL expressions and just performs text comparison.

-*   Tables and indexes must be creates with a single `CREATE` statement (not by using `CREATE` then `ALTER` statements).
+*   Tables and indexes must be created with a single `CREATE` statement (not by using `CREATE` then `ALTER` statements).
 The exception to this is when foreign key constraints are created - the tool supports creating them in the table creation DDL statement, and also using `ALTER` statements.